Russell “Rusty” Curington: The Pharmacy Director Trying to Lose Patients

 In 2002, Ohio became the first state to pass a repository law, which made it legal for healthcare providers in nursing homes to donate unused prescription drugs.

 As such, the Charitable Pharmacy collects drug samples nearing expiration from doctors’ offices and manufacturers, as well as short-dated, unused prescriptions from assisted living and other medical facilities.
 When they can’t source a drug via donation, they use the funding they receive from Hamilton County or the profits from their eight thrift stores to purchase medication from wholesalers.

 “We’re an open book,” Curington says of his transparency.
 “I want people to come to us to find out how to open their own charitable pharmacy.”

 Part of Curington’s motivation stems from personal experience below the poverty level.
-After college, when he taught junior high school at a small private Christian school, his pride held him back from applying for Medicare until his pregnant wife encountered complications while pregnant with their first child.
+After college, when he taught junior high school at a small private Christian school, his pride held him back from applying for Medicaid until his wife encountered complications while pregnant with their first child.

 It was through talking his students into following their dreams that he realized his own: He went back to school at the University of Cincinnati to become a pharmacist.

 Now, he has 60 pharmacy students shadow him every year.
 “I teach them that pharmacists shouldn’t be reimbursed for how many prescriptions they sell, but how many people they get off medication.”

 Curington’s drive to do good motivated him through 2020, when Covid-19 threw the organization for a loop.
 In March of 2020, they shut their building and moved the pharmacy and its services to the street, offering curbside pickup, telehealth clinical services, and eventually, drive-through vaccines.
 “We knew we were risking something to come to work every day, but we were people’s last resort—their safety net.
 So we didn’t miss a minute,” he says with pride.